pplude/TronScriptEvo/README.md

 # Errata
 * There is no RKill, I don't have a good reposiorty for it
-* Same thing with ProcessKiller, I hope to have these fixed soon!
 * This is NOT reboot safe.
 Do not restart in the middle or you will have to stop again
-* WMIC is no longer a reliable way to uninstall software.
-I will work on something new where I can, this may need to move to an outside utility.
-* The Log is wonky, but it works, and is not as verbose as it used to be